 TIGER Check COVID-19 Monitoring System

 All students, faculty and staff will continue to receive the Daily Symptom Checker each day.
-Please continue to complete the Daily Symptom Checker.
+Please continue to monitor any COVID-19 symptoms.
+The Daily Symptom Checker is a self-monitoring tool.
+If you test positive for COVID-19, you are required to report this using the Daily Symptom Checker.

 - Track symptoms

 Everyone should participate in the following steps to enable the efficient identification and swift containment of potential COVID-19 outbreaks.
 Bookmark this page at lsu.edu/roadmap/monitoring for the latest information on these steps.

 Step 1: Daily Symptom Checking

 Members of the LSU community should self-monitor symptoms daily.
 The daily symptom checker will be sent via text message or email to LSU community members.
 The daily symptom checker asks respondents to take a one-to two-minute assessment of their symptoms.
 Once respondents have provided information about their symptoms, they will be provided with feedback.
 Although completing the checker daily is not required, employees and students are always required to report their positive cases to the university through the TIGER Check system.
 The LSU community is encouraged to use the system to help monitor their symptoms.

 - Report technical issues with the Daily Symptom Checker to email@example.com.

 A guide to using the TIGER Check Daily Symptom Checker:

 Beginning August 11, 2021 all students and employees will receive a daily email from Qualtrics (noreply@ qemailserver.com).
 Emails will be sent to your LSU.edu email address.
 Please check your junk mail if you do not see this email in your inbox.
 Employees and students are required to report their positive cases to the university through the Tigercheck system.

 You will be asked a short list of questions to help you monitor how you are feeling and report if you have tested positive for COVID-19.